 What can I do with this major?

 Learn more about the major using this resource maintained by the University of North Carolina at Wilmington: http://www.uncw.edu/career/WhatCanIDoWithaMajorIn.html

 Can I minor in Computer Science?
 Are there related majors at UMF?

 Yes!
 UMF has a minor in Computer Science, Mathematics, and many other choices.
 Click here for more information.
-Majors related to Computer Science include Interactive Media, Actuarial Science, Mathematics, and Health Information Systems.
+Majors related to Computer Science include Interactive Media, Actuarial Science, and Mathematics.

 What kind of jobs have UMF graduates obtained with this major?

 Programmer Analyst, Software Engineer, Systems Engineer, Senior Programmer/Data manager, Application Engineer, Application Developer, Software Developer, Associate Software Support Specialist, Forms Designer, IT Specialist, Consultant at CGI, Lead Developer at Geiger, Computer Analyst at Tyler Technologies, ETL Developer, Director of Web Technologies, Healthcare Data Analyst, Computer Forensic Examiner, and others.

 Other career paths include Hardware Engineer, Computer Architect, Network Support Specialist, Information Security Analyst, Database Administrator, Computer Science Teacher, and many more.
 Talking to faculty in the major or a career counselor can provide you with more information about a variety of career paths associated with this major.